12 Ways to Beat Gym Anxiety

 7. Try a workout class

-Remove the pressure by attending a gym workout class.
-Most gyms offer a wide range from pilates to HIT classes.
+Remove the pressure of not knowing what to do by attending a group class at your fitness facility.
+Most gyms offer a wide range of classes, from yoga to HIIT training.

-This way, you can follow the lead of the teacher, removing all guesswork.
+With a group fitness class, you can follow the lead of the instructor, removing all guesswork.
 You can even hang out at the back of the class if you prefer.
-You can get just as intense a workout out of a class, and you may even feel more energized by being in a room full of other people doing the same thing!
+You can get just as intense of a workout out of a class, and you may even feel more energized by being in a room full of other people doing the same thing!

 8. Blast some tunes